jssmith/stigdb/docs/Stig_CoC.md

 Specific communities, chats, and message boards may also have additional guidelines which govern your use, so be sure to review them in addition to this Code of Conduct.
 Stig is not responsible for the content or activities in any user-created, non-Stig managed Communication Service.

-All activity on Stig is also governed by the Stig Terms of Use.
-To read the Stig Terms of Use, please see this URL: [URL]
+All activity on Stig is also governed by the [Stig Terms of Use](https://github.com/StigDB/stigdb/blob/master/docs/tos.md).

 ## RESPECT OTHERS